Manage HTML previews

 Rigi is designed to capture HTML previews of a live software application.
 An HTML preview is basically a template with the following characteristics:

 User interface text indexing.
 All texts that are shown in an HTML preview are indexed.
-This means that Rigi recognizes all strings by their unique string identifier.
+This means that Rigi recognizes all strings by their unique string ID.
 Rigi can replace the texts in an HTML preview with translations.

 HTML previews are used in various scenarios, including: